 private_docker_registry section of your installer configuration is

 Charts come prepackaged within the

 fleetcommand-agent image.
 Set up

 helm object in configuration to match the following:

 helm: version: 3 host: gcr.io namespace: domino-eng-service-artifacts prefix: '' username: '' password: '' tiller_image: gcr.io/kubernetes-helm/tiller:v2.16.1 # Version is required and MUST be 2.16.1 insecure: false cache_path: '/app/charts'

 http protocol before the hostname in this configuration is important.
 Once these changes have been made to your installer configuration file, you can run the

 fleetcommand-agent to install Domino.

-When performing offline installations there are a few main central configuration keys that must be re-pointed to the private registry hosting the referenced images.
-From the Domino landing page, click Admin in the main menu.
+When you install Domino offline, there are a few main central configuration keys that must be re-pointed to the private registry that hosts the referenced images.
+From the Domino index page, click Admin in the main menu.
 Then in the administration portal, click Advanced > Central Config.
 Use the Add Record button at top right to add the following records: